storj/docs/app/(docs)/dcs/api/s3/s3-compatibility/storj-vs-self-managed-encryption-s3-compatibility-differences/page.md

 weight: 1
 ---

-## Listing endpoints behavior
+## Listing Endpoints Behavior

-If your project is using Self-Managed Encryption, a bucket's paths are end-to-end encrypted, which means that it's impossible to always list a bucket in lexicographical order (as per S3 specification).
-For requests that come with forward-slash-terminated prefix and/or forward-slash delimiter, listing endpoints return results in lexicographical order, but for encrypted paths (which is often very different from the expected order for decrypted paths).
-Ideally, clients shouldn't care about ordering in those cases.
-For requests that come with non-forward-slash-terminated prefix and/or non-forward-slash delimiter, listing endpoints perform exhaustive listing, which filters paths server-side before they are returned to the caller.
-In this case, listing results are in lexicographical order.

-Projects using Self-Managed Encryption created after November 30, 2025 are excluded from the usage of arbitrary prefixes and/or delimiters to perform exhaustive listing.
-Such requests will immediately be rejected by the listing endpoints with the 501 Not Implemented S3-compatible HTTP error code.
-Users who need to create new projects utilizing exhaustive listing are encouraged to create projects using Storj Managed Encryption.
+The behavior of listing endpoints depends on the encryption model configured for your project.

+### Self-Managed Encryption
+When using **Self-Managed Encryption**, bucket paths are end-to-end encrypted.
+This prevents the listing endpoint from seeing the plaintext paths, which affects sorting and filtering.

+* **Standard Listing:** For requests using a forward-slash (`/`) as a prefix terminator or delimiter, results are returned in the lexicographical order of the *encrypted* paths.
+This often differs from the expected alphabetical order of the decrypted keys.
+Clients should not rely on ordering in these cases.
+* **Exhaustive Listing:** For requests using non-standard prefixes or delimiters (not ending in `/`), the endpoint performs an "exhaustive listing."
+This filters paths server-side to return results in the correct (decrypted) lexicographical order.

+**Limitations:**
+1.  **New Projects:** Projects created after **November 30, 2025**, cannot use exhaustive listing.
+Requests triggering this behavior will fail with a `501 Not Implemented` error.
-Exhaustive listing won't work for buckets containing hundreds of thousands of objects.
-Users who need to perform exhaustive listing with such buckets are encouraged to start utilizing projects using Storj Managed Encryption.
+2.  **Large Buckets:** Exhaustive listing does not work for buckets containing hundreds of thousands of objects.

+Users requiring these features should use Storj Managed Encryption.

 ### Storj Managed Encryption

-If your project is using Storj Managed Encryption, a bucket's paths are kept in plaintext.
-This means that the behavior of Storj's S3 listing endpoints is fully S3-compatible.
-Requests can come with an arbitrary prefix and/or delimiter and they will take a preferable execution path, resulting in superior listing times compared to listing over buckets in any projects using Self-Managed Encryption.
-Storj recommends all new projects to be projects using Storj Managed Encryption for users that care about S3-compatibility, robustness, and performance.
+If your project uses **Storj Managed Encryption**, bucket paths are stored in plaintext.
+This ensures that Storj's S3 listing endpoints are **fully S3-compatible**.

+Requests can use arbitrary prefixes and/or delimiters.
+These requests utilize an optimized execution path, offering superior performance compared to Self-Managed Encryption.
+Storj recommends Storj Managed Encryption for all new projects requiring high performance and strict S3 compatibility.